Dubica, Bosnia and Herzegovina: Early history

+Upon the conclusion of the Treaty of Passarowitz in 1718, Dubica was to be transferred to the Habsburg monarchy.

+The last Austrian-Turkish war was the so-called Dubica War (1788–91) and was fought in this area.
+During the war in Dubica in the 1780s, the town, which was described at the time as having only a few houses and a mosque, was completely razed.
+The town fell under Ottoman occupation in 1538.
+Dubica encountered many different rulers during the Ottoman Empire and the later Austro-Hungarian Empire.

 During World War II, the town was occupied by Axis troops and was included into the Pavelić's Independent State of Croatia (NDH).
 The fascist Ustashe regime committed the Genocide of the Serbs and the Holocaust.
-During the war, the NDH armed forces killed over 7,000 Serbs in the municipality of Kozarska Dubica, while the municipality lost more than half of its pre-war population.
+During the war, the NDH armed forces killed over 7,000 Serbs in the municipality of Bosanska Dubica, while the municipality lost more than half of its pre-war population.
 The biggest massacre was committed by the Croatian Home Guard in January 1942, when the village Draksenić was burned and more than 1600 were people killed.

-During the 1970s, Kozarska Dubica experienced a great improvement in its economy.
+During the 1970s, Bosanska Dubica experienced a great improvement in its economy.
 During the 1980s there was a boom in construction and renovation which was halted by the outbreak of yet another war.

 The Serbian Orthodox Moštanica Monastery (Manastir Moštanica) appears on the coat of arms of Kozarska Dubica.

 Bosnian War

 During the period July–September 1992 all three of the town's mosques were completely destroyed.
 The main town's mosque Gradska Džamija (literally Town's Mosque), was rebuilt in 2003 and its Harem courtyard declared a national monument of Bosnia and Herzegovina.
-The bridge between Kozarska Dubica and Hrvatska Dubica was destroyed on the Croatian side.
+The bridge between Bosanska Dubica and Hrvatska Dubica was destroyed on the Croatian side.
 During the war the city was under siege by the Croatian Army during a failed operation called Operacija Una 95.
-On September 18, 1995, the Croatian army made a descent across the Una River and took control of some parts of Kozarska Dubica.
+On September 18, 1995, the Croatian army made a descent across the Una River and took control of some parts of Bosanska Dubica.
 The next day, on September 19, Serb units from other parts of the front line forced the Croat army to retreat back over the river, with Serb planes from the Banja Luka airport attacked in the vicinity of the villages Živaja and Šaš in Croatia.
 A total of 54 Serb civilians were killed by the regular Croatian army during a failed invasion from Croatia.